lazamedical/software_watchdogs/README.md

 [![License](https://img.shields.io/badge/License-Apache%202-blue.svg)](https://github.com/micro-ROS/system_modes/blob/master/LICENSE)
 [![Build status](https://github.com/ros-safety/software_watchdogs/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/ros-safety/software_watchdogs/actions)

-A library of (software) watchdogs based on DDS Quality of Service (QoS) policies and ROS 2 [lifecycle nodes](https://github.com/ros2/demos/blob/master/lifecycle/README.rst).
+A library of (software) watchdogs based on timer and ROS 2 [lifecycle nodes](https://github.com/ros2/demos/blob/master/lifecycle/README.rst).
+This implementation is ready to be used in [Zenoh RMW](https://github.com/ros2/rmw_zenoh) environment.

 This package includes a heartbeat node that can be added easily to an existing process via ROS 2 [node composition](https://index.ros.org/doc/ros2/Tutorials/Composition/).

 ## Overview

 This package includes two watchdog implementations (*"readers"*) and a heartbeat node (a *"writer"*).
 A watchdog expects a heartbeat signal at the specified frequency and otherwise declares the *writer* to have failed.
 A failure results in the watchdog's life cycle [state machine](https://design.ros2.org/articles/node_lifecycle.html) to transition to the `Inactive` state along with emitting the corresponding state transition event.
-A system-level response can be implemented in the event handler to realize patterns such as cold standby, process restarts, *etc.*
+A system-level response can be implemented in the event handler to realize patterns such as cold standby, process restarts, *etc.*.
+The transition to `Inactive` state can be avoided by setting the *"--keep-active"* option.
+Then the watchdog only publishes the updated status without transition to `Inactive` state.

+Multiple heartbeats can monitor multiple nodes or layers of the system SW.
+Then multiple watchdogs are started to monitor corresponding heartbeats.
+In this case the watchdog monitor node can be used to monitor the health of whole system.
+Watchdog monitor publishes the status every time any watchdog state is changed (missed heartbeat or received first heartbeat).
+The service for getting the current status can be used as well to get the most up-to-date information about the whole system.
+Watchdog monitor needs to be configured with the list of monitored nodes (ROS2 parameter "nodes_list").

+Diagnostics part of this package monitors the frequency of heartbeats using [ROS2 Diagnostics](https://github.com/ros/diagnostics/tree/ros2) and the system-level state.
+The frequency boundaries are calculated from desired frequency of heartbeat set in `period` ROS2 parameter.

 * `SimpleWatchdog` declares the monitored topic as failed after a violation of the granted *lease* time.
-The implementation relies on the QoS liveliness policy provided by the `rmw` implementation.
+The implementation checks 10 times per lease time for received heartbeat.
 * `WindowedWatchdog` declares the monitored topic as failed after the specified maximum number of *lease* violations.
-The implementation relies on the QoS liveliness and deadline policies provided by the `rmw` implementation.
+The implementation checks 10 times per lease time for received heartbeat.
 * `SimpleHeartbeat` publishes a heartbeat signal at the specified frequency.
-The heartbeat signal asserts liveliness manually to the listening watchdog.
+* `WatchdogMonitor` monitores the specified watchdogs.
+Once any of watchdog changes its state (first heartbeat or missed heartbeat) it publishes the state of whole system by topic.
+It can be prompted for the most current state of the system by service.

 ## Usage

 The launch files included in this package demonstrate both node composition with a heartbeat signal and the configuration of a corresponding watchdog.

-If you wish to use an `rmw`implementation other than the default, set the `RMW_IMPLEMENTATION` environment variable appropriately in all shells that you are using ROS in.
+Heartbeat_diagnostics package contains the launch file for diagnostics aggregator.

+This implementation does not dependen on `rmw`.

-Then start the heartbeat and watchdog examples in separate terminals:
+Start the heartbeat and watchdog examples in separate terminals:
 ```
 ros2 launch sw_watchdog heartbeat_composition.launch.py
 ros2 launch sw_watchdog watchdog_lifecycle.launch.py